– Mt. Meeker – 13,911′

 Eventually, I decided to cautiously descend the gully furthest to my left and see what it held.
 If I could just get a little bit lower I might see the best passage.
 But before going in, I reminded myself of the mantra I had decided to climb by all day: If I encountered any section which I was not 100% certain I could climb back out of, I wouldn’t take it.
 Originally I had decided on this as a way to mitigate any potentially hazardous conditions, but now it took on a whole new meaning.
 I also said a quick prayer.
 I have always firmly believed that we all climb in God’s grace, and I humbly asked for wisdom and guidance in this situation.

 As I finally made it to the base of the cliffs, I was able to move quickly through the gentle boulders to the saddle.
 In no time I had passed underneath the ‘keys’ of the Keyboard of the Winds and was ready to make my way up the final 400 feet to Pagoda’s summit.
 But before I did, I looked back to try to figure out where I had gone wrong with the cliffs.
-Peering behind, I felt my gut sink to knees.
+Peering behind, I felt my gut sink.
 It was obvious now where I had gone wrong.
 But what really shook me was seeing the final outcome of my original descent path.
 It did indeed cliff out, and in dramatic fashion.
 Thankfully, I had turned around well before that, but had I not stopped when I did, the results could have been much more serious.
-Silly as it may seem to some, I took a knee right then and there to thank God for my safe passage.
-I said a prayer of thanks and gratitude for getting me through safely and without any incident.
+Silly as it may seem to some, I took a knee right then and there to say a prayer of thanks and gratitude for getting me through safely and without any incident.

-- Always have a GPS and sufficient map available (duh).
+- Always have a GPS and sufficient map available.
 I had a topo, but it was too zoomed out to be of any real use.
 I also had my phone, but did not get service in this area.
 With a better map, I could have easily re-routed myself.

 - Always study sufficiently when going on new terrain.
 I had gone over this route dozens of times prior to venturing out, but in retrospect, I wish I had studied this area more closely.
 In particular, the lesson is to really know the key markers to look for in the most crucial moments.
 Usually I am very, very good about this, but I guess I got lazy on this day.